- HTML Final Stats

 - DE Justus Reed Postgame Comments

 Youngstown, Ohio – The Youngstown State football team used a dominating performance from their defense to knock off No. 6 Illinois State on Senior Day at Stambaugh Stadium.

-The Guins, who outgained ILSU, 410-378, fall to 4-2 overall and 1-2 in the Missouri Valley Football Conference while 14th-ranked Illinois State improves to 6-1 overall and 3-1 in the MVFC.
+The Penguins finish the season 6-6 overall and 2-6 in the Missouri Valley Football Conference while the Redbirds fall to 8-3 overall and 5-3 in the league.

 The Penguins defense held the Redbirds to just 142 yards on 57 plays and 0-13 on third down conversions.
 The Redbirds' quarterbacks had only three completions for 30 yards while also throwing three interceptions.

 As a unit, the Penguins' defense recorded six sacks and 10 tackles for loss.
 Senior defensive back Kyle Hegedus had nine tackles while Terray Bryant recorded seven tackles and two interceptions.
 Justus Reed and Ray Anderson each recorded a pair of sacks while Zaire Jones had an interception returned for a touchdown.

 Offensively, the Penguins finished with 270 yards of total offense, 187 yards came on the ground while 83 yards were gained through the air.
 Senior tailback Joe Alessi finished with 103 yards on 18 carries while freshman quarterback Mark Waid ran for 58 yards on 13 attempts.

 With 26 seconds remaining in the first quarter, the Penguins took a 7-0 lead on a six-yard touchdown run from Braxton Chapman.
 On his first drive of the game, Waid manufactured a 12 play 80-yard scoring drive.
 Waid picked up 49 yards on five carries while the Penguins featured running plays on all 12 snaps.